apache/flink/docs/setup/config.md

 For more information on how Flink security internally setups Kerberos authentication, please see [here]({{site.baseurl}}/ops/security-kerberos.html).

+### Secure Cookie Authentication

+Flink supports configuring a *secure cookie* (a shared secret) to secure Flink processes.
+The secure cookie is used to authorize all access to and between Flink Processes.
+For more details, [see here](flink_security.md))

+Flink supports hardening below cluster components through secure cookie implementation.

+- Akka Endpoints

+- Flink Web Module

+- Blob Service

+- Task Manager/Netty data transfer communication

+Secure cookie authentication can be enabled by providing below configurations to Flink configuration file.

+- `security.enabled`: A boolean value (true|false) indicating security is enabled or not.

+- `security.cookie` : Secure cookie value to be used for authorization.
+For standalone deployment mode, the secure cookie value is mandatory when security is enabled but for the Yarn mode it is optional (auto-generated if not provided).

+Alternatively, secure cookie value can be provided through Flink/Yarn CLI using "-k" or "--cookie" parameter option.

+The web runtime module prompts for secure cookie using standard basic HTTP authentication mechanism, where the user id field is noop and the password field will be used to capture the secure cookie.

 ### Other

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of directories separated by the system's directory delimiter (for example ':' (colon) on Linux/Unix).
 If multiple directories are specified, then the temporary files will be distributed across the directories in a round-robin fashion.
 The I/O manager component will spawn one reading and one writing thread per directory.
 A directory may be listed multiple times to have the I/O manager use multiple threads for it (for example if it is physically stored on a very fast disc or RAID) (DEFAULT: The system's tmp dir).